 City of Cleveland - Department of Public Health

-The Food Safety Program makes sure that all food sold in the City of Cleveland is safe to eat or drink by inspecting and licensing restaurants, vending machines, food trucks, Farmers Markets, grocery stores and corner stores.
-Our sanitarians are dedicated to working with the food service community to uphold all food safety rules and regulations and are deeply committed to educating operators in food safety and proper food handling techniques.
+The Food Safety Program makes sure that all food sold in the City of Cleveland is safe to eat or drink by inspecting and licensing restaurants, vending machines, food trucks, grocery stores and corner stores.
+Our sanitarians are dedicated to working with the food service community to uphold all food safety rules and regulations and are deeply committed to educating operators on food safety and proper food handling techniques.

 The Food Safety program offers education, evaluation, and regulation of the following: